Paras2405/Cloud-Trip-Planner/README.md

    - Budget

 2. **AI Integration**:
-   The backend passes these inputs to the **Cohere API**, which generates a personalized trip itinerary.
-Additionally, **Gemini API** is used for refining responses based on context and preferences.
+   The backend passes these inputs to the **Gemini API**, which generates a personalized trip itinerary.
+Additionally, it is used for refining responses based on context and preferences.

 3. **Backend Logic**:
    - A Node.js function is deployed via **AWS Lambda**.
-   - It handles input processing and triggers Cohere/Gemini API.
+   - It handles input processing and triggers Gemini API.
    - The results and inputs are stored in **AWS DynamoDB**.
    - Each entry is uniquely identified using **UUID** for simplicity.